kaifishr/kaifishr.github.io/_posts/2021-06-27-weight-extrapolation.md

 ---
 layout: post
-title: "Accelerating Training with Taylor Weight Extrapolation"
+title: "Accelerated Training with Taylor Weight Extrapolation"
 ---

 **TL;DR**: Taylor series expansion in combination with finite difference approximations can be used to perform weight extrapolation between optimization steps by taking advantage of information stored in past gradients.

 ---

-## TODOs

-- Higher-order formulations might not work as well.
-Reasons might be that the approximations of higher-order derivatives are numerically unstable.
-There might be a high volatility of $w(t)$ especially at the beginning of training.
-A very small learning rate might be necessary.

-- Is it reasonable to assume that higher-order formulations can be used in later stages of the training where updates / gradients are not as wild as in the beginning?

 ## Introduction

 Training deep neural networks is becoming increasingly more expensive due to the large size of modern network architectures and every increasing amount of available data.
 Reducing the costs of training these models remains a challenge and methods to accelerate the training can have a significant effect on how expensive it is to train a model.

 In this post I want to show how information stored in past gradients can be used for an extrapolation step, allowing to predict a new set of parameters between two optimization steps.

-Leveraging these information stored in past gradients allows to accelerate training of neural networks.
+Leveraging these information stored in past gradients allows faster training of gradient based machine learning algorithms and thus also accelerates training of neural networks.

 In this post, an explicit formula for extrapolation steps is derived for neural networks trained with stochastic gradient descent (SGD).

-The following figure shows the basic idea of extrapolation steps.
+The following figure shows the basic idea of extrapolating model parameters.

 <p align="center">
 <img src="/assets/images/post11/weight_extrapolation.png" width="500">